commercetools/commercetools-paypal-plus-integration/docs/IntegrationGuide.md

           * `term`
           * `monthly_payment.value`

+  5. If use accepts the conditions of the payment and clicks approval button - execute payment like in normal workflow.

-  5. See more in _Integration Requirements for Installments Germany_ internal document.
+  6. See more in _Integration Requirements for Installments Germany_ internal document.